arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 server, which runs on port `8600` by default.
 The format of the DNS entries (such as `Judiths-MBP.node.consul`) will be covered in more detail later.

-:ship: DNS Lookup to point to the Consul agent's DNS server
+:shipit: DNS Lookup to point to the Consul agent's DNS server
 ```bash
 dig @127.0.0.1 -p 8600 FQDN.node.consul
 ```

 ### Stopping the Agent

-:ship: Stop the Consul agent by using the `consul leave` command.
+:shipit: Stop the Consul agent by using the `consul leave` command.
 ```bash
 consul leave
 ```